xzel23/utility/README.md

 This release introduces some major changes, both to existing interfaces and also by adding new functionality.

+#### Changes in 23.0.0

+- fix slow JavaFX application shutdown
+- fix ClassNotFoundExceptioin in FxLauncher when SLB4J extension classes are not present
+- fix rendering issues and allow setting display scale in RichText controls
+- small fixes and improvements

 #### Changes in 23.0.0-beta4

 - add new `ObjectStore`, `ReadableObjectStore`, and `WriteableObjectStore`  interfaces and provide a default